 Rotterdam's Electric Bike Infrastructure

-- Cycling Lanes and Paths: Rotterdam has an extensive network of cycle paths and lanes, separated from motorized traffic wherever possible, providing a safer and more comfortable riding experience.
+- Cycling Lanes and Paths: Rotterdam has a vast network of cycle paths and lanes that are generally separated from motorized traffic.

-- Signage and Wayfinding: The city features clear signage for cyclists, with a network of numbered cycle nodes that allow riders to easily plan and follow their route.
+- Signage and Wayfinding: The city has clear signage for cyclists that make it easy for riders to follow their route.

 - Parking Facilities: Rotterdam offers a large number of bicycle parking facilities, including secure bike parking garages, where e-bike users can also often find charging points.

-- Integration with Public Transport: Many train stations have bike parking facilities, and it's generally possible to take your bike (including e-bikes) on the metro and ferries outside peak hours with a bike ticket.
+- Integration with Public Transport: It's generally possible to take your e-bike on the metro and ferries outside peak hours with a bike ticket.

 - Cycling Culture: Cycling is deeply ingrained in Dutch culture, and this includes the use of e-bikes.
 You'll find that most road users in Rotterdam are accustomed to sharing the road with cyclists and e-bikes, making for a generally respectful and safe riding environment.